By Andrea Siebentritt

 What’s Topdog/Underdog about?

-Topdog/Underdog is a story of two brothers and their struggle to come to terms with their past, generic their relationships with one another, sick and their identities.
+Topdog/Underdog is a story of two brothers and their struggle to come to terms with their past, their relationships with one another, and their identities.
 A dark comedy, Topdog/Underdog features Lincoln and Booth, two brothers whose names were given to them as a joke, foretelling a lifetime of sibling rivalry and resentment.

 Lincoln is a former master of three-card monte, but he has forsaken the con game for a more legitimate form of deception: playing Abe Lincoln in an arcade.
 His less successful, younger brother, Booth, aspires to become a monte master himself.
 He even plans to change his name to Three-Card.
 In Topdog/Underdog, brotherly love and hatred is translated into the terms of men who have known betrayal since their youth — when their parents walked out on them — and who will never be able to entirely trust anyone, including each other.